 Rest, outlets, and enrichment.

-When these needs are met, reactivity becomes easier to manage, and so does your dog — because they are now better equipped to handle the world.
+When these needs are met, reactivity becomes easier to manage, and so does your dog â because they are now better equipped to handle the world.

 Want to learn more about how the holy and unholy trinity, and the dangers of stress builds up and what to do about it?

-👉🏾 [Download my FREE Reactivity Starter Guide] — it breaks down trigger stacking, the Holy Trinity, and real-world ways to support your reactive
+đđž [Download my FREE Reactivity Starter Guide] â it breaks down trigger stacking, the Holy Trinity, and real-world ways to support your reactive dog.

 The Predatory Motor Pattern: Understanding A Dog's Natural Drive

-The predatory motor pattern, also known as prey drive, is a hardwired sequence of instinctual behaviours that dogs use to hunt, capture, and sometimes even kill prey.
 While our dogs are domesticated, this instinct is still very much alive and even though dogs no longer need to hunt for survival, their drives to track, chase, and grab are deeply ingrained in their DNA.
-The predatory motor pattern is made up of several key stages, with different breeds thriving in different areas:

 By understanding where your dog falls within the predatory motor pattern, you can create a structured, fulfilling outlet that matches their natural drives.

 Every dog has natural instincts, and certain breeds excel at specific parts of the predatory motor pattern sequence because they were originally bred to use those skills.

-By selecting outlets that align with your dog’s breed-specific instincts, you’re more likely to meet their needs fully.
+The key is to experiment and observe what excites your dog the most while ensuring that their outlets provide a structured way to express their instincts rather than reinforcing chaos or overstimulation.
 For example, terriers, like Jasper, bred for hunting and pest control, often thrive on outlets like flirt poles or destructive enrichment.
-These activities allow them to chase, grab, “kill,” and dissect, tapping into the parts of the predatory motor pattern they love most!
+These activities allow them to chase, grab, âkill,â and dissect, tapping into the parts of the predatory motor pattern they love most!

 Below I've listen some breeds and their outlets outlets based on their natural instincts and predatory motor pattern: